Prathamesh1820/Aqua-Sense/README.md

 Developed as a **First-Year Mechanical Engineering Project** to explore embedded systems, Arduino programming, sensor integration, GSM communication, and automation.

-## Support

-If you found this project interesting, consider giving the repository a ⭐ on GitHub.

 ## License

 This project is shared for educational and learning purposes.